httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 context of the application to understand them.

 Furthermore, applications using HTTP MUST NOT re-specify the semantics of HTTP status codes, even if it is only by copying their definition.
-They MUST NOT require specific status phrases to be used; the status phrase has no function in HTTP, and is not guaranteed to be preserved by implementations.
+They MUST NOT require specific reason phrases to be used; the reason phrase has no function in HTTP, and is not guaranteed to be preserved by implementations.
+The reason phrase is not carried in the {{RFC7540}} message format.

 Typically, applications using HTTP will convey application-specific information in the message body and/or HTTP header fields, not the status code.